 Heating and hot water

 Repair category 2

-Notes It is assumed that the central heating system is in full working order and is assumed to be regularly serviced and maintained.
-The location of the oil tank would not appear to comply with current regulations.
+Notes There is a loose radiator in the dining room.
+It should be confirmed that the location of the oil tank complies with current regulations.

 Drainage

 Repair category 1

 Notes From the limits of our inspection no significant defects were noted.
 It should be noted that inspection covers have not been raised and the drainage system has not been tested.
-The system is assumed to comply with current regulations.